 Other examples of leaders who exemplified soulful leadership include Winston Churchill, Martin Luther King Jr. and Eleanor Roosevelt.
 They weren’t just politicians – they were heroic activists who deeply cared for their people, by using their voice and influence to serve a higher purpose.

-These exceptional individuals drew their strength from a deeper and more rooted place that’s grounded in their principles and a compelling vision for the future.
-Each one of them demonstrated through their endeavors that one can be a force for good in the political domain by tapping into the resources and autonomy it offers.
-It’s also possible to become a more evolved and advanced being while in office.
+These exceptional individuals drew their strength from a rooted place that’s grounded in a compelling vision for the future.
+Each one of them demonstrated that one can be a force for good in the political domain by tapping into the resources and autonomy it offers.

 Here are five major life lessons that we can glean from these enlightened political figures:

-I know that not all of you are budding politicians in the making but I’m certain that being armed with this knowledge will help us play an active role in improving our world institutions.
-It’s only when we have well-informed minds, open hearts and valiant spirits will we have the competence to choose future leaders who are conscious and have the capacity to exalt, both for our own nation and the rest of world.
+It’s only when we have well-informed minds, open hearts and valiant spirits will we have the competence to be or choose future leaders who are conscious and have the capacity to exalt, a nation and the rest of world.